shokai/jQuery.editable/README.md

 jQuery.editable plugin
 ======================
-Editable block element plugin for jQuery
+Edit in place plugin for jQuery

 DEMO
 ----